ashishguptaiitb/koreaidocs-linkinator/using.md

 ## More commands

+Use cases:

-Check all links in *a few* help articles and collect the output in a local file.
+* Check all links in *a few* help articles and collect the output in a local file.

-`npx linkinator https://docs.kore.ai/ --format CSV > C:\Users\Ashish.Gupta\Desktop\linkchk.txt`

-Throttle link checking to avoid hammering the docs server.
+* Throttle link checking to avoid hammering the docs server.

-``